evkx/evkx.github.io/content/models/bmw/ix3/iX3/_index.md

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).

 There is only one roof for this model.
-The optional has a panoramic roof.
-You can open the panoramic roof and have the possibility to block the light with a curtain.
+The standard roof has a panoramic roof.
+The glass extends most of the roof, and occupants can open the front part.
+This glass makes the car’s interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
+It has an electric curtain that occupants can use to protect against the sun.

 You can order the car with tinted windows from B-pillar and back.